-This community-based approach originated with FOSS in the 1980s and has provided inspiration and been a kind of role model for much of the current activities.
+FOSS has provided inspiration and been a kind of role model for much of the current Internet-based collaboration.
 FOSS is radically different from so-called proprietary software provided by commercial vendors.
-There are thousands of FOSS projects and some of these (e.g., the GNU/Linux operating system and the Apache web server software) are large, innovative, and hugely significant within the software field.
+There are thousands of FOSS projects and some of these (e.g. the GNU/Linux operating system and the Apache web server software) are large, innovative, and hugely significant within the software field.
 The FOSS source code is freely available for anyone to download, and people are encouraged to do just that.
-This contrasts sharply with commercial software, where the users are only provided with the computer-readable, binary code, and instructions on how to use it.
+This contrasts sharply with commercial software, where the users are only provided with the computer-readable, binary code, and instructions for how to use it.